If you are an indoor gardener, you need to understand one vital fact. You must use a high-quality and effective grow light.

-Eye Hortilux lamps are tested before they’re packaged, and they also have a full one-year warranty.
+The manufacturer tests the Eye Hortilux lamps before they package them.
+They also have a full one-year warranty.

 With Eye Hortilux you can pull a very high yield from plants, 100% guaranteed.

 Plantmax 600W HPS is a decent lamp for flowering plants.
-With a 2000K Kelvin rating, this lamp has a warm spectrum that can induce blooming and increase yield.
+With a 2000K Kelvin rating, this lamp has a warm light spectrum.
+This spectrum can induce blooming and increase yield.

-It has a light output of 90,000 lumens, slightly less than that of lamps we mentioned before, but the HPS lamp is still considered efficient.
+It does have a light output of 90,000 lumens.
+That is a little less than lamps we mentioned before, but the experts still consider the HPS lamp efficient.

-You can get 3 Plantmax 600W HPS lamps for less than the price of one Eshio, Eye Hortilux, or Digilux.
+You can get three Plantmax 600W HPS lamps for less than the price of one Ushio, Eye Hortilux, or Digilux.

-VIVOSUN is another inexpensive brand of HPS lamps that sells its products at prices comparable to that of Plantmax.
+VIVOSUN is another inexpensive brand of HPS grow light.
+The company sells its products at prices comparable to Plantmax.

-The brand also offers a full high-quality HPS kit that makes growing easier for beginners.
+The brand also offers a complete, high-quality HPS light kit.
+It makes indoor plant growing much easier for beginners.

-Choosing a ballast for your HPS lamp can be a tricky task (more on that below).
-So, if you’re a starter, VIVOSUN 600W HPS kit will work nicely for you because it has a ballast that’s fully compatible with the lamp.
+Choosing a ballast for your HPS lamp can be tricky (more on that below).
+So, if you’re a starter, the VIVOSUN 600W HPS kit will work well.
+It has a ballast that is compatible with the lamp.

 The kit also includes a reflector fixture, hanging equipment, and a timer.

-The lamp found in the kit has a spectrum that’s rich in red light but it emits less blue light than other HPS lamps on our list.
+The lamp found in the kit has a light spectrum that is rich in red light.
+But it emits less blue light than other HPS lamps on our list.

-VIVOSUN 600W kit is very inexpensive considering all the equipment it contains (you can check it here on Amazon).
+VIVOSUN 600W kit is very inexpensive—especially considering all the equipment it contains (you can check it here).

-Because they need less electricity after warming up, HID lamps, including HPS, will stop working without a ballast.
+HID lamps, including HPS, need less electricity after warming up.
+Because of this, they will stop working without a ballast.

 The main two types of ballasts are magnetic and electric.
 Each type has its pros and cons.